Paper exams, chatbot bans: Colleges seek to ‘ChatGPT-proof’ assignments

 For some instructors that means a return to paper exams, after years of digital-only tests.
 Some professors will be requiring students to show editing history and drafts to prove their thought process.
 Other instructors are less concerned.
 Some students have always found ways to cheat, they say, and this is just the latest option.

-An explosion of AI-generated chatbots including ChatGPT, which launched in November, has raised new questions for academics dedicated to making sure not only that students can get the right answer, but also understand how to do the work.
+An explosion of AI-generated chatbots including ChatGPT, which launched in November, has raised new questions for academics dedicated to making sure that students not only can get the right answer, but also understand how to do the work.
 Educators say there is agreement at least on some of the most pressing challenges.

 — Are AI detectors reliable?
 Not yet, says Stephanie Laggini Fiore, associate vice provost at Temple University.
 This summer, Fiore was part of a team at Temple that tested the detector used by Turnitin, a popular plagiarism detection service, and found it to be “incredibly inaccurate.”
 It worked best at confirming human work, she said, but was spotty in identifying chatbot-generated text and least reliable with hybrid work.